 Which child doesn’t like instant noodles and eating at the hawkers?
 My kids adored going for sleep-overs at my friend’s home not only for the company but also for instant noodles were served with that packet of essence which was taboo at home.

-IT IS WORTH IT to commit the effort and time.
+IT IS WORTH the effort and time.
 It takes just a bit planning to make flavourful stocks.
 Use bouillon cubes only when absolutely necessary.

-Besides the pressure cooker, I have started using thermal pots.
+Besides the pressure cooker, I have started using vacuum cookers or thermal pots.
 Mine is the Thermos Shuttle chef.
 Such a practical gadget to make home-made stocks, stews and braised meats.
 It saves energy and time.
+They use significantly less energy than other cooking methods.
+Bear in mind that since the inner pot is sealed in, very little evaporation occurs.
+This translates into better preservation of nutrients and flavor, and less reduction of liquid.
 There are several other brands such as “Tiger”, “Zojirushi”, “La Gourmet”.
 The image below explains the theory behind this gadget.

 Here is a list of a variety of flavourful and robust stocks that you can enjoy too!
 Each type will be posted separately as soon as I am able to do so.